-- (a) All accessory buildings shall have a maximum floor area of 70m2. - (b) An accessory building shall be prohibited to project in front of a building line or in the flanking sideyard of a corner lot. - (c) Accessory buildings shall located be on the same lot as the residential dwelling and shall be clearly incidental and complementary to the main use of the residential dwelling in character, use, style and exterior finish, and shall be located so as to minimize any visual impacts on adjoining properties. - (d) The maximum height shall be 6m with a minimum of 1m from any property line and 2m from the nearest corner of a residential dwelling. - (e) Accessory buildings (private garages only) may be permitted in the sideyard at Council discretion, but not in the flanking sideyard of a corner lot. - (f) Residential lots may have more than one accessory building provided that the maximum combined floor area of all buildings, including a second storey, shall not be greater than the maximum area as set out in the General Development Regulations and this Land Use Zone Table. - (g) Aside from minor vehicle maintenance, no person shall use an accessory building for the purpose of performing major repairs, painting, dismantling, or scrapping of vehicles or machinery. - (h) Where it can be clearly demonstrated that a need exists for a larger accessory building, Council shall have discretion where the proposed accessory building will exceed the maximum floor area of 70m2, and the maximum height of 6m.
+- (a) An accessory building shall have a maximum floor area of 85m2.
+On lots with an area equal to or greater than 3035m2, and where two accessory buildings are proposed, the maximum floor area of all buildings shall not exceed 110 m2. - (b) An accessory building shall be prohibited to project in front of a building line or in the flanking sideyard of a corner lot. - (c) Accessory buildings shall located be on the same lot as the residential dwelling and shall be clearly incidental and complementary to the main use of the residential dwelling in character, use, style and exterior finish, and shall be located so as to minimize any visual impacts on adjoining properties. - (d) The maximum height shall be 6m with a minimum of 1.5m from any property line and 2m from the nearest corner of a residential dwelling. - (e) Accessory buildings (private garages only) may be permitted in the sideyard at Council discretion, but not in the flanking sideyard of a corner lot. - (f) Residential lots may have more than one accessory building provided that the maximum combined floor area of all buildings shall not be greater than the maximum area as set out (a) above, the General Development Regulations and this Land Use Zone Table. - (g) Aside from minor vehicle maintenance, no person shall use an accessory building for the purpose of performing major repairs, painting, dismantling, or scrapping of vehicles or machinery.